Strangers (Lewis Capaldi song)

-"Strangers" is a 2024 single released by Scottish singer Lewis Capaldi as the first single from the expanded edition of his second studio album Broken by Desire to Be Heavenly Sent.
+"Strangers" is a 2024 song by Scottish singer Lewis Capaldi, released as the first single from the expanded edition of his second studio album, Broken by Desire to Be Heavenly Sent.
 It was released on 5 January 2024, via his record company Vertigo and Capitol Records.

 Background and recording

 Capaldi's second studio album, Broken by Desire to Be Heavenly Sent, was released on 19 May 2023, with an extended edition being surprise-released on 1 January of the following year.
 Capaldi wrote "Strangers" together with songwriters Jordan K. Johnson, Michael Pollack and Stefan Johnson.
 Speaking about the release of the expanded edition of his second album, Capaldi posted a message on his official Instagram, saying "Prior to my decision to f— off for a bit, I’d always hoped to release an extended version at some point.
 After some back-and-forth about whether or not it was the right thing to do, I’ve decided it would be a shame for these five extra songs, which are so incredibly special to me, to sit on my hard drive, never to see the light of day".

 Lyrically, "Strangers" appears to talk about Capaldi and "his now-gone beloved initially bonding over their shared hatred of the Oasis single “Wonderwall”, referenced through the lyrics “You say you hate this song… my dear, you’re not the only one".
 It has been suggested that this is in reference to a public feud between Capaldi and Liam Gallagher and Noel Gallagher.